codeforkjeff/covid-19-stats/README.md

 # COVID-19-stats

-Variuous charts for COVID-19 statistics for the United States, adjusted for population size.
+Various charts for COVID-19 statistics for the United States, adjusted for population size.

 To view them, go here: